CodeReviewPals/code-review-pals/README.md

 > **WARNING** -  You need to have Composer (**Composer -V** to verify)  and Docker installed to continue

-First of all, you'll need to clone the project, copy this in your terminal and the download shall begin via SSH
+First of all, you'll need to fork the project, then clone your repo
 ```
-git clone git@github.com:CodeReviewPals/code-review-pals.git && cd code-review-pals
+git clone git@github.com:{YOUR_ACCOUNT_NAME}/code-review-pals.git && cd code-review-pals
 ```
 Duplicate the `.env.exemple` file as `.env`and change the following lines